 The Writing Success Center is a FREE support service available for all NVC students who would like help with their writing in any discipline.
 Writing Tutor Specialists are available for live, one-on-one tutoring to assist with any step in the student's writing process.
-Students may also enroll in a free self-paced non-credit class, ENGLNC 800, and develop their writing skills through specialized tutorial support tailored to their individual needs.
+Students can develop their writing skills through specialized tutorial support tailored to their individual needs.
 Additionally, students can attend free workshops on specified writing topics.
 Free online tutoring is also available 7 days a week.
 See the Writing Success Center website for more details about all these services and more.

-Programs for Students The California Work Opportunity and Responsibility to Kids (CalWORKs)
+Programs for Students

+The California Work Opportunity and Responsibility to Kids (CalWORKs)